 What is Bitfinex?

-You won’t find the wide range of altcoins like you do on Bittrex (although this has been changing in 2018), and you won’t find the same assurances and ability to convert crypto to dollars like you do on GDAX, instead Bitfinex is like a middle ground between these platforms with a conservative range of margin trading options (meaning the ability to take leveraged positions; in this case, up to 3.3x leverage).
+You won’t find the wide range of altcoins like you do on Bittrex (although this has been changing in 2018), and you won’t find the same assurances and ability to convert crypto to dollars like you do on Coinbase Pro, instead, Bitfinex is like a middle ground between these platforms with a conservative range of margin trading options (meaning the ability to take leveraged positions; in this case, up to 3.3x leverage).

 Although the pros can be said to outweigh the cons with Bitfinex (and this helps explain why it is generally the exchange with the highest Bitcoin volume), there are some hesitations worth noting with Bitfinex.